Are you planning a trip down south and looking for the best things to do in Savannah in winter? If so, this guide is for you!

 8. Sign up for a Culinary and Cultural Walking Tour

-A fun and delicious tour is what you need on a cold winter day in Savannah.
+A fun and delicious tour is what you need on a chilly winter day in Savannah.
 Take a culinary and cultural walking food tour to discover the renowned sights, learn about the city’s history, and sample the local favorites in food stores and restaurants.

 The 3-hour tour will start at a central location in Savannah, taking you to the Savannah Historic Downtown with grand architecture and tales about Savannah’s stormy history.